This is such a delicious dish with all of its varied textures from the grain, sauce, crunchy basil and almonds!

 Put in the oven and bake for 6 – 9 minutes or until leaves turn dark green and become crispy.
 Make sure to keep checking on them so they don’t burn.
 Remove from the oven, let cool and set aside.

 Toast almonds by spreading out on a cookie sheet and bake for 20 minutes on the middle shelf.

-While the almonds are toasting and the sauce is simmering, start the quinoa.
+While almonds are toasting and sauce is simmering, start the quinoa.

 Assemble on individual plates or bring everything to the table separately.

-*Top with almonds just before eating otherwise they will get soft
+*Top with almonds just before eating otherwise they will become soft.